starknet-edu/counter-workshop/README.md

 ### Goal

-Implement the `get_counter()` function which returns the value of the stored `counter` variable within the contract.
+Implement an interface for the contract which contains the `get_counter()` function.
+This function returns the value of the stored `counter` variable within the contract.

 ### Requirements

-- Store a variable named `counter` as `u32` type in the `Storage` struct.
-- Implement the constructor function that initializes the `counter` variable with a given input value.
-- Implement a public function named `get_counter()` which returns the value of the `counter` variable.
+- Implement an interface for a function named `get_counter()` which returns the value of the `counter` variable.
 - The `get_counter()` function must be within the contract's interface named `ICounter`.

 > **Note:** Any other given name to the contract's interface would break the test, be sure to have to correct name!